jacobhilliker/AI_GYM_ASSISTANT/README.md

 squat.
 This model can track real-time human pose and indicate the correct postures for a dumbbell squat and tracks the repetitions.

-The Visual indicators are used to give feedback to the user, and it is divided into green, yellow, and red if the posture is within the threshold limit, nearing the threshold limit and crossed the threshold limit respectively.
+The visual indicators are used to give feedback to the user, and it is divided into green, yellow, and red if the posture is within the threshold limit, nearing the threshold limit and crossed the threshold limit respectively.